Zerobeings/learn/README.md

 </p>

 # Metadata Structure
-It is recommended to follow the metadata structure standard developed by [opensea](https://docs.opensea.io/docs/metadata-standards) with two additional items: file and filetype.
-This will simplify the marketplace sort function when listing non-image based NFTs.
+It is recommended to follow the metadata structure standard developed by [opensea](https://docs.opensea.io/docs/metadata-standards) with three additional items: file, filetype, and liscense url.

+The file and filetype will simplify the marketplace sort function when listing non-image based NFTs.
 It enables to the ability for future file type rendering as well.

+The liscense url is designed to take a step in supporting the proposed [Ricardian Royalty Satandard](https://ricardian.factoria.app/#/)

 ```json
 {